microsoft/azure-spring-apps-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 In order to finish this architecture, we need to add a front-end to it:

 - We've already built a VueJS application, that is available in the ["weather-app" folder](weather-app/).
-- This front-end could be hosted in Azure Spring Cloud, using the same domain name (this won't be the case in this guide, and that's why we enabled CORS in our gateway earlier).
+- This front-end could be hosted in Azure Spring Apps, using the same domain name (this won't be the case in this guide, and that's why we enabled CORS in our gateway earlier).
 - If you are familiar with NodeJS and Vue CLI, you can run this application locally by typing `npm install && vue ui`.

 In order to simplify this part, which is not relevant to understanding Spring Cloud, we have already built a running front-end: